2026 Tokyo Disneyland Planning Guide

 Money/Credit Cards

 Tokyo Disney Resort (and most Japanese retailers) accepts standard US magnetic strip credit cards, or chipped credit cards.
-Chipped cards aren’t required.
-With the parks, Tokyo Disney Resort accepts Visa, Mastercard, and American Express.
-(If you’re trying to pre-book something online, you’ll need a credit card issued in Japan or a Mastercard.
-Even then, it can be a painful process.)
+Within the parks, Tokyo Disney Resort accepts Visa, Mastercard, and American Express.
+If you’re trying to pre-book something online, you’ll sometimes need a credit card issued in Japan or a Mastercard.
+It can be a painful process, but we haven’t had any major issues in the last couple of years (knock on wood.)

 Other Resources